-Recognizing that varsity athletes commit to representing the University, and thus face the unique challenge of balancing academic and athletic objectives, the Student-Athlete Academic Services team is tasked with providing mentoring and core skills support to these gifted students; help them respond effectively to specific academic challenges; better articulate their educational goals; and succeed in their undergraduate careers.
+Recognizing that SMU Division I student-athletes commit to representing the University, and thus face the unique challenge of balancing academic and athletic objectives, the Student-Athlete Academic Services (SAAS) team is tasked with providing mentoring and core skills support to these gifted students; help them respond effectively to specific academic challenges; better articulate their educational goals; and succeed in their undergraduate careers.

 To support this mission, SAAS team goals include: